 We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.
 We want to avoid 'greenwashing' just to pay lip service to environmental causes so we're making sure that everything we do is fully thought through to ensure the solution achieves the desired benefits.

-Our Tees for Trees initiative (more information below) will mean that we will be ordering fewer t-shirts but inevitably we will have some left over at the end of the events.
+Our BiodiversiTee initiative (more information below) will mean that we will be ordering fewer t-shirts but inevitably we will have some left over at the end of the events.
 These t-shirts are put to good use by CRCL, a charity based in west Cumbria which promotes cultural awareness by arranging exchange trips for children from Tanzania.
 When trips to Africa take place, the t-shirts are shipped across with the visitors to be used as team kits for the children playing sport.
+We also send surplus tees to the Continuum Project where they are given to worthy causes.

 Nobody likes to see litter on the trails and there's rarely any left by our runners.
 Despite that, we send a Sweeper around at the back of the course to collect race signage, check gates have been shut and to check for any stray items of rubbish.

-We have phased out single-use plastic cups and are now using compostable PLA ones, made from corn starch.
-Whilst they use significantly less energy to produce and aren't oil-based, they still have a CO2 footprint so we will also be actively encouraging runners to use their own re-useable containers and removing single-use cups from our Event Village.
+We phased out single-use plastic cups and are now only have compostable PLA ones, made from corn starch.
+Whilst they use significantly less energy to produce and aren't oil-based, they still have a CO2 footprint so runners must provide their own cup / pouch for water at waterstations our in the event village.

-We recycle all of the cardboard generated by our events and invest in products which will be higher quality and last longer to reduce their impact.
-This year we will also change the way we display the information on our course information signs so they can be re-used.
+We recycle all of the cardboard generated by our events and invest in high-quality products which so they last longer to reduce their impact.
+We made a simple change to the signs we use to inform the general public about our events so they can be re-used.

 All race route and event signage is re-used at following events.
 Marshal information is laminated so that it can be re-used in future years too.